-Tom McAleese is a Managing Director of Alvaraz and Marsal.
-UK and Head of the Bank Restructuring Practice in Europe with over 25 years' experience in financial services.
-Prior to joining Alvarez and Marsal, he was Managing Director for five years at Barclays Bank Ireland plc.
-He previously worked with ABN AMRO Bank where he held a number of senior positions and with GPA Group plc and KPMG.
-Tom is a Fellow of the Institute of Chartered Accountants, a Fellow of the Institute of Bankers and a Member of the American Institute of Certified Public Accountants.
-He is currently President of the Trinity Business Alumni and audit chair of the Dublin Chamber of Commerce.
+Tom McAleese is a Managing Director of Alvarez & Marsal Europe and Head of the Bank Restructuring practice in Europe with over 25 years in financial services.
+Prior to joining Alvarez & Marsal he was Managing Director of Barclays Bank Ireland plc.
+He previously worked with ABN AMRO Bank in various positions and also at GPA Group and KPMG.
+Tom is a Fellow of the Institute of Chartered Accountants, a Fellow of the Institute of Bankers and a Member of the Institute of Certified Public Accountants.
+Tom is a former President of the Trinity Business Alumni and director and audit chair at the Dublin Chamber of Commerce.

-Rosheen McGuckian Board member
+MARGUERITE MCMAHON Board member

-(Appointed 27 March 2015 for a five-year term and resigning on 12 March 2020) Member of the Credit Committee, Chairperson of the Remuneration Committee
+(Appointed 17 July 2020 for a five-year term) Member of the Credit Committee